 The SLURM cluster was originally constructed to support Hank Hoffmann's OS course.
 SLURM is a job scheduling system that allows users to submit requests for resources and allows them to execute jobs using those reserved resources.
-(Information about SLURM and its use is available at https://howto.cs.uchicago.edu/techstaff:slurm.)
 The cluster can also be rather than linux.cs.uchicago.edu for larger jobs.
 Additionally, we have a couple of GPUs that can be utilized on the cluster.